 King Numa Pompilius, the second king of Rome, is responsible for adding both January and February to the Roman calendar.
 He did this so calendars would be equivalent to a lunar year.
 Even so, it only had 30 days.

-Finally, Julius Caesar added a 31st day to the month and completed it to the full month of January we practice now!
+Finally, Julius Caesar added the 31st day to the month and completed it to the full month of January we practice now!

 Generally, January is the coldest month of the year in the Northern Hemisphere.